felixreverett/wildfawn/README.md

-# 🦌 wildfawn SEO Crawler
+# 🦌 wildfawn SEO Crawler "fawnbot"

 A small project to develop a propietary lightweight web crawler to monitor technical hygiene metrics of any given site, without the costly drawbacks of larger software solutions.
 As a bonus, it's a great opportunity to further my knowledge of Go, too!